aparo/pyes/README.rst

 pyes is a connector to use elasticsearch from python.

-This version requires elasticsearch 0.12.
+This version requires elasticsearch 0.12 or above.

 Connecting
 ==========